Abraham Lincoln High School (Des Moines, Iowa): Campus

-Lincoln has three levels of classrooms, with the Commons and music classrooms located on the lowest level.
+Lincoln has three levels of classrooms, with the Commons and music classrooms on the lowest level.
 The old "small gym" occupies the second and third levels in the main concourse (with the entrance on the second level).
-The Roundhouse is the primary gymnasium in use at Lincoln.
+The Roundhouse is the primary gymnasium used at Lincoln.
 The upper level holds an arena with a capacity of 2,500.
 The lower level of the Roundhouse holds the weight-training area, boys' locker rooms, and swimming pool.
 All freshman classes were held at RAILS Academy (formally known as Kurtz Junior High building) from 2005 to 2018.

-On the opposite side of Bell Avenue are two student parking lots, tennis courts, a general practice field, and Hutchens Metro Stadium (home to football and track events).
+On the opposite side of Bell Avenue are two student parking lots, a track and practice field, and Hutchens Metro Stadium (home to football and track events).
 Hutchens Metro Stadium has a capacity of 7,500.
+In 2025, a $4.5 million renovation of the old general practice field was completed.
+The renovation featured a new practice football field surrounded by a track.

 Fine arts

-Drama – The Drama Department has won awards, especially in the area of IHSSA.
+Drama – The Drama Department has won awards, especially in IHSSA.
 It presents two full-length performances each year.